alejandrodnm/blog_posts/2018_03_07_python_library_testing_with_tox_and_travis/python_testing_with_tox_and_travis.md

 You may be wondering about the `entry_point` argument passed to the `setup` function, the entry `pytest11` is used to make
-[pytest plugins installable by others](https://docs.pytest.org/en/latest/writing_plugins.html#making-your-plugin-installable-by-others), in our case is used to expose custom fixtures defined in our package, so the projects that install our package can reuse them in their tests.
+[pytest plugins installable by others](https://docs.pytest.org/en/latest/writing_plugins.html#making-your-plugin-installable-by-others), in our case it exposes custom pytests fixtures that can be used by projects that install our package.

 ## tox.ini

-Finally we need to create the tox.ini file, again here's a sample of the one we
+Finally, we need to create the tox.ini file, again here's a sample of the one we
 use:

 ```